The world is unlikely to reach the Millennium Development Goal sanitation target of 75%

 There is a strong relationship between wealth, as measured by household assets, and use of improved sanitation facilities.
 In many countries increases in rural coverage have not been equitably distributed with the wealthy gaining most of the benefits of improved sanitation.
 Despite increases overall, in 35 countries the gap between the richest and poorest rural dwellers has grown between 1995 and 2012.
 In contrast, in 28 countries the poorest are catching up with the richest, often a result of “levelling up” when there is near complete coverage in the richest quintiles.

 Defecating in the open is an affront to dignity and risk to community health.
 Yet in 2012 one billion people still practised open defecation.
 The majority of these live in ten countries with over half a billion in India alone.
 Nine out of ten people practising open defecation live in rural areas.
-Although there has been substantial progress in reducing open defecation in several countries, globally the number of people has dropped by only 1.2 to 1 billion - at current rates it would take several decades to eliminate the practice altogether.
+Although there has been substantial progress in reducing open defecation in several countries, between 1990 and 2012, globally the number of people has only dropped from 1.3 to 1 billion - at current rates it would take several decades to eliminate the practice altogether.
 Greater efforts in these countries will be needed in order to ensure the availability and use of adequate sanitation facilities.

 The world has made great strides in increasing access to drinking water and sanitation for billions of people but progress has been uneven.